PAUL34913/msp1-cv/README.md

 1. [Font Awesome 4.7.0](https://fontawesome.com/v4.7/)
     - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [VS Code Web Version](https://vscode.dev/)
-    - VS code web version was used within Gitpod to create and edit the content of the website..
+    - VS code web version was used within Gitpod to create and edit the content of the website.
 1. [Git](https://git-scm.com/)
     - Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
 1. [GitHub](https://github.com/)